-- "China Seas, and to the northward, "to be no reason for excluding the

-- " not beyond the equinoctial line.
+"China Seas, and to the northward, "to be no reason for excluding the " not beyond the equinoctial line.

-- " private trade from the Spice Islands.

-- " N.B.
-Should it be the intention

-- " of Government that private traders

-- " shall be excluded from the Spice Is-

-- " lands, the limits ought then to be for

-- "them not to go to the eastward of

-- " the Straits of Bally, nor to the north-

-- " ward of the Line."
+"N.B.
+Should it be the intention " of Government that private traders " shall be excluded from the Spice Is-" lands, the limits ought then to be for "them not to go to the eastward of " the Straits of Bally, nor to the north-" ward of the Line."